 The Training division of the Fire Department coordinates all aspects of employee training, This ranges from the coordination and delivery of new hire academies to developing innovative ways to train on ever-changing technical and manipulative subjects.
 One key aspect of the Training division is keeping the department current with the local, state, and federally mandated training requirements.
 To meet these mandated training requirements and keep skills honed, companies are expected to train a minimum of two hours each shift.
 The Training division also helps to maintain and improve skill and knowledge levels, and prepare employees for promotional advancement.

-The Fire Prevention Bureau is responsible for reducing the community's risk of fire and preventable injuries.
-The Bureau works closely with residents, businesses and community groups to identify hazards, mitigate potential loss, and educate community members for increased safety.
-A Battalion Chief serves as the Fire Marshal for the City of Vista and for the Vista Fire Protection District, and oversees the Bureau, which consists of three sections.
+The Fire Prevention Division is responsible for reducing the community's risk of fire and preventable injuries and is the front line in maintaining community safety.
+The Division works closely with residents, businesses and community groups to identify hazards, mitigate potential loss, and educate community members.
+A Deputy Chief serves as the Fire Marshal for the City of Vista and for the Vista Fire Protection District, and oversees the Division.
+The three primary functions of the division are: